munchy-net/mnemonic-otp/README.md

 - Randomness: Uses cryptographically secure randomness.
 In Node, the default RNG is `crypto.randomInt`.
 In browsers, supply a WebCrypto‑backed RNG via `options.rng`.
 - Alphabet: Ensure the alphabet contains unique symbols.
 The default alphabet follows NIST IR 7966 (Crockford Base‑32 without O/I/L).
 - Validation: Always validate codes server‑side using `validateCode` with the same template pool and alphabet used to generate them.
+- HMAC binding: Prefer storing only the HMAC of `{ code, ...meta }` using a server‑side secret.
+Include a per‑attempt `nonce` or contextual fields (like email, userId) in `meta` so codes cannot be replayed across contexts.
 - Side‑channels: `validateCode` is not constant‑time; do not rely on timing behavior for security.
 Rate‑limit and throttle verification attempts as usual.
 - Resource limits: Extremely large templates or pools can be computationally expensive.
 Bound input sizes in untrusted contexts.